quixoticmonk/thoughts/PITCHME.md

 - Write code to pass the jUnits and the UI Acceptance criteria
 - Re-run all tests and see them pass.
 - Refactor!!
-- Commit the development code to the dev branch and automation code into automation branch for the same story.
-- Submit the PR
-- Move to Pending Test
-- Re-run the automation tests and add any new ECIs or scenarios you noticed
-- Run the regression scripts for the page, from the previous two sprints..
 @ulend
 ---
 ### Lifecycle of a Jira card/story..continued